The weather gods are playing dirty tricks!

 Knitty Eleanor Cowl

 I actually cast on for Eleanor in mid October but those 132 stitches sat for two weeks – just the promise of a cowl at that point.
 I knit it in fits and starts, hence the delay in finishing this beautifully simple pattern.
-I thought chart-reading would be a problem after my [...]
+I thought chart-reading would be a problem […]

 Knitting.
 Kitty.